NashOpt - A Python Library for Computing Generalized Nash Equilibria: Examples

-In~\eqref{eq:approx-LQR-cost}, we set $N_{\textrm LQR}=50$, which is a long-enough horizon length used to approximate the infinite-horizon cost, therefore providing a good approximation of the solution of the algebraic Riccati equation associated with the quadruple $((A - B_{-i} K_{-i}), B_i, Q_i, R_i)$ for each agent $i$.
+In~\eqref{eq:approx-LQR-cost}, we set $N_{\textrm LQR}=50$, which is a long-enough horizon used to approximate the infinite-horizon cost, therefore providing a good approximation of the solution of the algebraic Riccati equation associated with the quadruple $((A - B_{-i} K_{-i}), B_i, Q_i, R_i)$ for each agent $i$.

-The problem is solved as in~\eqref{eq:NLS} (without parameter $p_0$) in 6.92~s (7 LM iterations), leading to an asymptotically closed-loop matrix $A - B K^\star$ with spectral radius 0.7525.
-For comparison, the centralized (cooperative) LQR solution leads to a spectral radius of 0.3965.
+The problem is solved as in~\eqref{eq:NLS} (without parameter $p_0$) in {6.05~s (6} LM iterations), leading to an asymptotically closed-loop matrix $A - B K^\star$ with spectral radius 0.7525.
+For comparison, the centralized (cooperative) LQR solution leads to a spectral radius of 0.3965. {Solving the same problem by using the Riccati-based iterations described in~\cite[Section III.B]{NMSM24} leads to the same solution in 0.11~s (7 Riccati iterations).}

 Figure~\ref{fig:example_LQR} compares the closed-loop step responses of the combined output vector $y(t)=\one^\top x(t)$ from various initial conditions $x(0)$ for the noncooperative LQR gain $K^\star$ and the centralized LQR gain $K_{\rm LQR}$.